loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 We will explore if lazy evaluation is a feasible addition for a linearly typed system-level language, as well as investigate how this will interact with \
 I/O, where the order of execution is important.

-/*
--   what to do?
-  -   Translate each construction/typing rule into code
-  -   if a construction cannot be translated this way: refine it (design a more low-level rule which serves in an intermediate compilation step.)
-*/